shekhargulati/52-technologies-in-2016/02-sbt/README.md

 libraryDependencies += "org.scalatest" % "scalatest_2.11" % "2.2.6" % "test"
 ```

 The scala version was specified in the artifactID "scalatest_2.11".
 This means every time we update the Scala version we would have to update the dependency.
-We can implicitly get the Scala version using the %% operator.
+We can implicitly get the Scala version using the `%%` operator:

 ```scala
 libraryDependencies += "org.scalatest" %% "scalatest" % "2.2.6" % "test"